hrubiak/16-LAB/docs/source/contribute.rst

 This allows project maintainers to review your edits before approving them.

 1. **Open a pull request**:

-   - In the section "Create a Pull Request from your current branch" in GitHub Desktop, click **"Create Pull Request"**.
+   - In the section "Create a Pull Request from your current branch" in GitHub Desktop, select **"Create Pull Request"** from the drop-down menu.
    - This opens GitHub in a browser.
    - Click **"Create Pull Request"** and add a short description.